-The motor driver can handle large current spikes for short durations (e.g. 100 A for a few milliseconds).
-The peak ratings are for quick transients (e.g. when a motor is first turned on), and the continuous rating of 9 A is dependent on various conditions, such as the ambient temperature.
-The actual current you can deliver will depend on how well you can keep the motor driver cool.
+The motor driver can tolerate peak currents in excess of 200 A. The peak current ratings are for quick transients (e.g. when a motor is first turned on), and the continuous rating of 25 A is dependent on various conditions, such as the ambient temperature.
+The main limitation comes from heating and power dissipation; therefore, at high currents, the motor driver will be extremely hot, and performance can be improved by adding heat sinks or otherwise cooling the board.
 The driver's printed circuit board is designed to draw heat out of the MOSFETs, but performance can be improved by adding a heat sink.
-With a heat sink the motor driver can be run at up to 12 A of continuous current.
+With a proper heat sink, the motor driver can deliver up to 28 A of continuous current.
 For more information on power dissipation see the data sheet for the MOSFETs on the Resources tab.